Manufacturers, distributors & expansion

 Expansion discipline matters more than expansion theatre

-Who this usually convinces
+When this usually fits

 You can feel growth getting harder to steer because commercial visibility, reporting trust, and expansion discipline are no longer keeping pace with the business.